ShaiHabi/CyberArk/Report.md

 Work Summary Report – Shay Habi

-This document provides a detailed report of the development stages, the reasoning behind my decisions, and my implementation choices throughout the project.In the git you may find the PDF of this document as well.
+This document provides a detailed report of the development stages, the reasoning behind my decisions, and my implementation choices throughout the project.

 Initial Setup and Exploration: